Welcome to my website!

 At home, Amy is a proud single mom of 3 well-rounded children.
 She is the daughter and sister to a large extended family in Vancouver, BC.
 When she is not dominating the business world, Amy loves to continue her personal ongoing self-growth through traveling, spending time with her family and friends, and mentoring and inspiring others to be successful too.
 Like other people, Amy went through several challenging episodes in her life.
 What didn’t break her made her the stronger person that she is today.
 She feels very grateful for everything she has achieved and everyone she has around her.
 And this is why she has no hesitation in living her life to the fullest.

 Amy could be painted as a hard-core businesswoman, with a heart of stone.
-She may have been toughened by what she went through in her life journey but her heart is soft – compassionate.
+She may have been toughened by what she went through in her life journey but her heart is soft and compassionate.
 When Amy accepts someone into her inner circle, she will go the extra mile to help them and to protect them.

 Having made sure her children played chess when they were growing up, she had long discussions with Maurice about how to bring the benefits of the game to a bigger audience.
-After he shared his idea for a million dollar tournament with her, she realized that the potential of chess had been not fully achieved.
-With a nose for an opportunity in a potentially under tapped market, she didn’t hesitate to embrace the challenge.
-Her new focus is to help brand chess to a bigger worldwide community.
+After he shared his idea for a million dollar tournament with her, she realized that the potential of chess had not fully been achieved yet.
+With a nose for an opportunity in a potentially under tapped market, she didn’t hesitate to embrace the challenge, so her focus is to help bring chess to a larger community, worldwide.